eezstreet/SWATEliteForce/README.md

 	- Renamed to Tactical Helmet
 	- Provides protection against flashbangs in singleplayer
 * C2:
 	- Increased the damage radius, stun angle and stun radius.
-It is now more risky to use C2.
+It is riskier to use C2.
 * Pepperball Gun:
 	- May now be equipped as a Secondary Weapon
 	- Less effective in general now